listman-io/docs/README.md

 #### `filterBy` subsection

-`filterBy` subsection is used to specify a simple equality condition under which record from the SharePoint list or library will be marked for archiving or export.
+`filterBy` subsection is used to specify a simple equality condition under which record from the SharePoint list will be marked for archiving or export.
 Condition could be specified just for one column that has `number`, `string`, `bool`, `currency` or `datetime` type.
-For documents library you could also specify an extension of the files to download.

 > If you want to archive/export all list items without filtering just **don't** provide `filterBy` in your config file.